 These figures are taken from the Scottish Government's Statistics Release, published in June 2014, the Operation of the Homeless Persons Legislation in Scotland: national and local authority analyses 2013-14, except where noted.

 - In 2013-14, 36,457 households made homeless applications to their local council in Scotland.
 This is an 8 per cent decrease on the number of households who made homeless applications in 2012-13.

-- In 2013-14, 29,326 households were accepted by their local authority as homeless or potentially homeless.
+- In 2013-14, 29,326 households were assessed by their local authority as homeless or potentially homeless.

 Who makes homeless applications in Scotland?

 - 16 per cent are single parents who are female

 - 4 per cent are single parents who are male

 - 5 per cent are couples with children